rails/rails/guides/source/active_record_validations.md

 ### `errors.add`

-The `add` method lets you manually add messages that are related to particular attributes.
-It takes as arguments the name of the attribute receiving the message, and the message itself.
+The `add` method lets you add an error message related to a particular attribute.
+It takes as arguments the attribute and the error message.

-You can use the `errors.full_messages` or `errors.to_a` methods to view the messages in the form they might be displayed to users, with the capitalized attribute name prepended to the messages.
+The `errors.full_messages` method (or its equivalent, `errors.to_a`) returns the error messages in a user-friendly format, with the capitalized attribute name prepended to each message, as shown in the examples below.

 ```ruby
 class Person < ActiveRecord::Base